 In a ‘Scheduled’ model, where cars are ‘booked’ ahead of time for a known period of time, revenue depends on the hourly/daily/weekly prices set by the car owner.
 Actual revenue depends on how much (to nearest minute) of usage the car is used by the borrower within the schedule.
 Late fees and fixed penalties are mandatory for schedule infractions, depending on tolerances set by the network.

-In an ‘Immediate’model, where cars are not booked, but used on demand (if available), for an unknown period of time, revenue also depends on hourly/daily/weekly prices set by the car owner.
+In an ‘Immediate’model, where cars are not booked, but used on demand, for an unknown period of time, revenue also depends on hourly/daily/weekly prices set by the car owner.
 Revenue depends on how much (to nearest minute) of usage the car is used by the borrower.
 Late fees and penalties are only used in cases of gross over usage depending on maximums set by network operator.